-As we covered in the last piece of the series, there’s hardly a right or wrong way to collect Hot Wheels because as with all forms, the die-cast cars’ beauty is in the eye of their beholder.
+As we covered in the last piece of the series, there’s hardly a right or wrong way to collect Hot Wheels because as with all forms of art, the die-cast cars’ beauty is in the eye of their beholder.
 That being said, there are certain Hot Wheels whose beauty is in the eyes of virtually any Hot Wheels collector, beholder or not.

 Here are some of those most coveted Hot Wheels whose allure takes different forms – for some it’s their unusual design, for others it’s a historic feature or even error gone extinct; there are those which were highly exclusive by default, and there are those which, to put it simply, are just very expensive, probably for all of the reasons above.
 Whichever the case, these die-cast cars are united by their uniqueness and the power they hold over any Hot Wheels collector.

 What makes the Baja Bruiser special is its historic significance.
 It’s one of the first die-cast cars to incorporate graphics, called “tampos” instead of the signature “Spectraflame” colors which went out of production in 1972.

 The “Redline” era of Hot Wheels refers to the period from 1968 to 1977 when all Hot Wheels cars had red lines around the edge of their wheels.
 Being one of the very last to have this, the “Redline” Doozie is a symbol of a dying breed of cars which will always be Hot Wheels’ founding figures.

 What makes this one special is that it’s a Ferrari, as simple as that.
 Ferrari, especially in the 90s, epitomized speed and luxury like nothing else.
 This miniature car is imbued with at least a thousand boys’ daydreams for every horsepower it packs.